learn-co-curriculum/phase-3-active-record-crud-operations-lab/README.md

 ###Tests
 Run `rspec` or `learn` to see the tests.
 To make them pass open `movie_controller.rb` and complete each method.
 It will help to open `spec/models/movie_spec.rb` to see exactly what each spec is testing for.

-In each method the `__` corresponds to a line of code you will need to right to make the spec pass.
+In each method the `__` corresponds to a line of code you will need to write to make the spec pass.

 Each test will take us through performing a basic CRUD action using the database we just created.
 These tests will take you through: